natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  c. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 Non-vegetated LULCs should be given a value of 0.

  d. *etk*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
-Coefficients should be multiplied by 1000, so that the final etk values given in the table are integers ranging between 1 and 1500 (some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).
+Coefficients should be multiplied by 1000, so that the final etk values given in the table are integers ranging between 1 and 1500.
+(Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).

 9. **Zhang constant (required).** Floating point value between 1 and 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).